Skip to main content

 "I just don't have the energy I used to" and "exercise wipes me out for days" often track to mitochondrial overload that bloodwork doesn't surface.
 Which SOD2/NQO1 variant pattern you carry decides whether default eating covers the need or whether targeted mitochondrial support is the missing input.

 Mitochondria Support Needs is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the detoxification pathways spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the detoxification pathways spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →